I'm Grace, the creator of Saturn Skate School! I am a passionate inline skater and I believe that everyone can achieve their dreams.

 Additionally, I connected online with Aus Slalom, a Melbourne based skate school who you should definitely follow!

-Basically, there was no one to teach inline, and as a passionate young teacher in training (Secondary Science and Maths), I decided that it shall be my calling.
+Basically, there was no one to teach inline, and as a passionate young skater and academic tutor, I decided that it shall be my calling.
 I will commit myself to learn all that I can about skating, teaching and teaching skating so that I can do my bit to build the inline skate and slalom community here in Canberra!

 So I took my time to learn how to teach!
-I am now a member of Skate Instructors Association and have my Level 1 Certificate to teach skating.
+I am now a member of Skate Instructors Association and have my Level 1 Certificate to teach beginner inline and quad skating.

 And so, I am proud to bring Saturn Skate School to Canberra as a learning hub for skaters!